roonstott/beep-boop/README.md

 Expected Output:
 ["0", "1", "2", "3", "4", "5"];

-Test: "It should return "Please enter a number if anything other than a whole number is entered"
+Test: "It should return "Please enter a number" if anything other than a whole number is entered"
 Code:
 numArray("gotcha!");
 Expected Output:
 "Please enter a number";

+Test: "It should return "Please enter a whole number without any decimal places" if a non-integer is entered
+Code:
+numArray(3.14);
+Expected Output:
+"Please enter a number without any decimal places";

 Describe: beepBoop(array)